Particular/docs.particular.net/nservicebus/messaging/moving-handlers.md

 This depends on whether the message is a command or an event.

-When the handler process events, it is important for the `DestinationEndpoint` to subscribe to that event.
+When the handler processes events, it is important for the `DestinationEndpoint` to subscribe to that event.
 That will ensure that this event is delivered to `DestinationEndpoint`.
 Followed by that, `SourceEndpoint` should unsubscribe from that event to ensure that no new events are delivered to the `SourceEndpoint` queue.

 When the handler processes commands, every piece of code that sends that command needs to be updated to send them to a queue of `DestinationEndpoint`.
 In the meantime, the `SourceEndpoint`-handler may be changed to [forward the messages to the new destination](/nservicebus/messaging/forwarding.md).